Sarah tells us why:

 We came back full of such a lot of happy memories.
 The children both loved making new friends, and my son really benefited from starting to develop his own independence while we were away, which I found strange to get used to at first, but it has in fact made us closer.
 I found new friends who were in similar situations to me which made me feel so much less alone; being able to share our experiences together was really helpful.
 The activities were fantastic, we would never be able to afford to do all those things anywhere else.
 We got to spend the week outdoors in a stunning location and I barely had to make any decisions all week – everything was organised for us!
 We tried so many new things and laughed such a lot.

 The staff were amazing, they genuinely did care and we felt loved and valued just as we are.
 Being accepted and cared about in such practical ways on the holiday was life-changing.
 I even came away with family holiday photos with both myself and the children (I’m normally the one behind the camera).

 The encouragement and support from the holiday has really had a huge effect in giving me strength to make a fresh start.
 The support we had within the group and from the leaders made us believe we could do things we thought we couldn’t, and I now feel stronger and more confident.
 It gave me courage to face difficulties, knowing I’m not alone.
 Our little family team has grown stronger too.
 We share the washing and drying up like we did on the holiday and little things like that seem to increase the respect we have for each other.
 We appreciate each other more and enjoy doing all sorts of things together.
 It does feel like the start of something new.”

-If you’re a single parent family with children aged between 5 – 15 have a look at this year’s brochure.
-There are a limited number of bursary places available, and spaces are limited, so book early.
+If you’re a single parent family with children aged between 5 – 16, have a look at the Take a Break information on the web page.
+Spaces are limited and bursaries are very limited so book early.

 A holiday with Take a Break will be relaxing, fun, and contain some exhausting activities, but you may also find that it turns out to be a holiday that makes a lasting difference to your family.